borntofrappe/gabriele-saves/Lua.md

 --]]
 ```

-This makes it easier to uncomment the nested code: add a hyphen to the first line.
+This makes it easier to uncomment the nested code.
+Add a hyphen to the first line and you end up with two inline comments.
+In this situation the code is then executed.

 ```lua
 ---[[